ley0x/ley0x/README.md

 <p>

 - 📚 I'm an engineering student at ESIEE Paris
-- 🖥️ Front-end developer (React, Next, TypeScript...)
+- 🖥️ FullStack developer (React, Next.js, TypeScript...)
 - 🔒 Interested in CyberSecurity
 - 🚀 Interested with Crypto and Web3